ocvt/aws/README.md

 Create the following DNS records:

 - @, pineswamp  -> A & AAAA -> IP of AWS instance
-- api, www, stats -> CNAME -> pineswamp.ocvt.club.
+- api, www -> CNAME -> pineswamp.ocvt.club.
 - status -> CNAME -> stats.uptimerobot.com.

+*Note*: If the EC2 instance is terminated for whatever reason, the IPv6 address will have to be set again because AWS does not support IPv6 elastic IPs.

 ### Setup the server